Intona products are engineered and made in Germany. We ship worldwide daily.

 The response "stream" field is an object with the following fields:

 Note: there are two methods to set the source channel(s).
-Using of "output_channels" is recommended.
-If both "output_channels" and "ch0" are given, the behaviour is undefined.
+Using of "chn" is recommended.
+If both "output_channels" and "ch0" are given in the same command, the behaviour is undefined.

 Assuming four hardware outputs, the example above sets the audio sources as follows: